 Prospect research is a critical step in fund development planning and grant writing.
 So where do nonprofits go to find new funding prospects?

-The Greater New Orleans Foundation Organizational Effectiveness initiative is proud to provide the Foundation Center Cooperating Collection for use by nonprofits and volunteers from across the region.
+The Greater New Orleans Foundation Nonprofit Leadership & Effectiveness program hosts the Foundation Center Cooperating Collection (FCDO) for use by nonprofits and volunteers from across the region.